 Horns

 horns are flattended transversely at the base and laterally in the distal half, converging slightly at the tips.
 Only one head has ever been registered as a hunting trophy.
-This was taken in 1927 (Indochina) with the longer horn measuring 15,9 cm and with a circumference of 11,4 cm and a tip-to-tip spread of 8,3 cm.
+It was taken in 1927 (Indochina) with the longer horn measuring 15,9 cm and with a circumference of 11,4 cm and a tip-to-tip spread of 8,3 cm.
 (1)

 Habitat

 The Indochinese Serow occurs in rugged limestone mountains and cliffs.
 In Vietnam, it is usually found above 1500 m in steep montane scrub, evergreen hill forests, and grassland slopes.
 But the species also occurs in lowland forest (3) and on small offshore islands and has been reported swimming between them (Duckworth and Walston 1998).
-In Cambodia it appears to occupy small, naturally isolated karst limestone outcrops in the level lowlands of the Mekong plains (R. Timmins pers. comm.
-2008).
 (2)

 It is likely to tolerate moderately degraded habitat well, due to its presence in natural karst scrubland, though it is unlikely to be present in heavily disturbed areas such as agricultural land (W. Duckworth pers. comm.
 2006), and has been documented amidst secondary forests and swidden in at least one landscape mosaics of such habitats and ‘primary’ forest (W. G. Robichaud in litt. to R. Timmins pers. comm.
 2008).
 The species also appears to persist well in small habitat isolates, both naturally (i.e. Cambodia; R. J. Timmins pers. comm.
 2008) and due to habitat loss (i.e. Thailand; Lekagul and McNeely 1988).
 (2)